redis/redis-doc/commands/xautoclaim.md

-This command is used for automatic claiming of entries, without needing to specify their IDs It is the equivalent of `XPENDING` + `XCLAIM`
+This command transfers ownership of pending stream entries that match the specified criteria.
+Conceptually, `XAUTOCLAIM`  is equivalent to calling `XPENDING` and then `XCLAIM`, but provides a more straightforward way to deal with message delivery failures via `SCAN`-like semantics.

-The `COUNT` argument limits the amount of entries to claim.
-Default value is 10.
+Like `XCLAIM`, the command operates on the stream entries at `<key>` and in the context of the provided `<group>`.
+It transfers ownership to `<consumer>` of messages pending for more than `<min-idle-time>` milliseconds and having an equal or greater ID than `<start>`.

-The `<start>` argument specifies the minimal ID for claiming (see comment below).
+The optional `<count>` argument, which defaults to 10, is the upper limit of the number of entries that the command attempts to claim.
+Internally, the command begins scanning the consumer group's PEL from `<start>` and filters out entries having an idle time less than or equal to `<min-idle-time>`.
+The maximum number of pending entries that the command scans is the product of multiplying `<count>`'s value by 10 (hard-coded).
+It is possible, therefore, that the number of entries claimed will be less than the specified value.

-This command returns, apart from the array of claimed entries, a stream ID which should be used as a cursor (like `SCAN`) in the succeeding call to `XAUTOCLAIM`.
-When `0-0` is returned it means the scan is complete.
-The user may want to continue calling `XAUTOCLAIM` even after a scan is complete, because entries from the beginning of stream could be idle enough for claiming.
+The command returns the claimed entries as an array.
+It also returns a stream ID intended for cursor-like use as the `<start>` argument for its subsequent call.
+When there are no remaining PEL entries, the command returns the special `0-0` ID to signal completion.
+However, note that you may want to continue calling `XAUTOCLAIM` even after the scan is complete with the `0-0` as `<start>` ID, because enough time passed, so older pending entries may now be eligible for claiming.

-Note that the message is claimed only if its idle time is greater the minimum idle time we specify when calling `XAUTOCLAIM`.
-Because as a side effect `XAUTOCLAIM` will also reset the idle time (since this is a new attempt at processing the message), two consumers trying to claim a message at the same time will never both succeed: only one will successfully claim the message.
-This avoids that we process a given message multiple times in a trivial way (yet multiple processing is possible and unavoidable in the general case).
+Note that only messages that are idle longer than `<min-idle-time>` are claimed, and claiming a message resets its idle time.
+This ensures that only a single consumer can successfully claim a given pending message at a specific instant of time and trivially reduces the probability of processing the same message multiple times.

-Moreover, as a side effect, `XAUTOCLAIM` will increment the count of attempted deliveries of the message.
-In this way messages that cannot be processed for some reason, for instance because the consumers crash attempting to process them, will start to have a larger counter and can be detected inside the system.
+Lastly, claiming a message with `XAUTOCLAIM` also increments the attempted deliveries count for that message.
+Messages that cannot be processed for some reason - for example, because consumers systematically crash when processing them - will exhibit high attempted delivery counts that can be detected by monitoring.

 @return

 @array-reply, specifically:

 An array with two elements:

-The first element is an array of all the messages successfully claimed, in the same format as `XRANGE`.
+1. The first element is an array containing all the successfully claimed messages in the same format as `XRANGE`.
-The second element is a stream ID to be used as `<start>` in the next call to `XAUTOCLAIM`
+2. The second element is a stream ID to be used as the `<start>` argument for the next call to `XAUTOCLAIM`

 Example: